TheMoonThatRises/55885K/README.md

 	* Changes the brakes on the chassis.
 Rotates through hold, brake, and coast, in that order, with the default as coast.
 * Button A

-	* Chances the brakes on the fourbar.
+	* Changes the brakes on the fourbar.
 Same as the chassis brake system.
 Default as hold.
+* Button X

+	* Changes the speed of the robot, cycling by adding 50 with max as ±100 extra speed
 * Left Joystick

 	* Controls the forward/backward/turning of the robot.
-* Right Joystick

-	* Controls how much faster the moving of the chassis should be.
 * Left Button 1/2

 	* Move fourbar up and down.